pmfrancis/pmfrancis.github.io/_posts/2023-07-14-on-my-computer-issues.markdown

 It's really hard to say.
 The fact that it froze during an update process makes it more complicated.
 It could be that the freeze caused a data corruption that makes the OS basically unbootable.
 But it also could be that the freeze happened _because_ of a deeper hardware problem.
 If I had to really guess, I would say it's one of these things:

 - **Busted motherboard.** I do get the operation code `AA` on the motherboard, which is effectively useless information.
 It basically means it _thinks_ everything is good, but clearly it is not.
-- **Defective boot disk.** Potentially one of the cheaper fixes but also one of the worst in that it likely means a massive loss of data and let's be real, I am not much of a "back up" kind of person.
-More on this in a second.
+- ~~**Defective boot disk.** Potentially one of the cheaper fixes but also one of the worst in that it likely means a massive loss of data and let's be real, I am not much of a "back up" kind of person.
+More on this in a second.~~ Edit: probably ruled this out; after finding a way to make some boot disks I was unsuccessful in both booting into a Linux distro and even getting far enough into the Windows repair tools before the computer would freeze or restart.
 - **Bad CPU?** Damn wouldn't this one suck.
 - **Something else?** Who knows, computers are complex.
 Could be a lot of things.